mdn/content/files/en-us/web/api/websockets_api/writing_a_websocket_server_in_deno/index.md

 ## Introduction

-This example shows you how to create a WebSocket API server using Deno, with a complimentary web page.
+This example shows you how to create a WebSocket API server using Deno, with an accompanying web page.

 Deno is a JavaScript runtime which supports TypeScript compiling and caching on the fly.
 Deno has built-in formatter, linter, test runner and more, and also follows the WebAPI standards.
 By being compliant with the WebAPIs, the only non-spec JS is the ones found in the global `Deno` namespace.